Do you want to know how your Google Ads (formerly known as Google Adwords) campaigns are really doing?

 Click on the blue (+Conversions) button to add your goal to Google Ads and select which type of conversions you want to track.
 You have the following options:

 - Website.
 Track sales and other actions on your website.

 - App.
 Track app installs and in-app actions.

 - Phone Calls.
 Track calls from your ads or your website.

 - Import.
 Import conversions from another system.

-Since you are tracking form conversions on your website, click on Website.
+Since you’re tracking form conversions on your website, click on Website.

-You will see a screen with several settings options:
+You’ll see a screen with several settings options including:

 - Conversion name